alexacallmebaka/irohas/README.md

 # irohas

 A simple Discord bot for self-assignable roles.
 Docs to come.
+Currently WIP.